Hawaii Middle School Trip Overview

-Plenty of action-packed adventure will complement our service projects.
-Hike to the top of a volcanic crater, take a surf lesson, ride in a traditional outrigger canoe and more on this incredible journey to discover the best of the Aloha State!
+Plenty of action-packed adventures will complement our service projects.
+Hike to the top of a volcanic crater, take a surf lesson, snorkel and kayak through pristine waters, and more on this incredible journey to discover the best of the Aloha State!

 On our Younger Teen trips, you will find smaller group sizes, outstanding staff who connect on the same level with this age group, and itineraries that perfectly inspire a passion for travel and a greater understanding of the world for all who join us!